Consult a Doctor

 Source: Canva

-Health insurance, also known as healthcare or medical insurance, is a type of insurance that covers the whole or part of the medical expenses of the policy holder.
-It is a system of advance financing of health expenditure through contributions, premiums, or taxes paid into a common pool to pay for all or part of health services specified by policy or plan.
+Health insurance, also known as healthcare or medical insurance, is a type of insurance that covers the whole or part of the medical expenses of the policyholder.
+It is a system of advance financing of health expenditures through contributions, premiums, or taxes paid into a common pool to pay for all or part of health services specified by policy or plan.
 In simpler terms, health insurance can be said to be an agreement whereby the insurance company agrees to undertake a guarantee of compensation for medical expenses in case the insured falls ill or meets with an accident that leads to the hospitalization of the insured.

 The extent to which the health insurance covers depends on the health plan and the insurance policy for the chosen plan.
 The medical expenses incurred from an accident, illness, or injury may be paid by the insurance company directly to the healthcare provider, or the policyholder may be reimbursed for the expenses incurred during the treatment.